 - Operational Programme for Economic Growth (to achieve the Europe 2020 objectives).

-The transport priorities are defined by the Ministry of Transport and Communication in the national transport system policy.
+The transport research and policy priorities are defined by the Ministry of Transport and Communication in the national transport system policy.

 There are three main types of research funding available: